 Essay: A Case for Experimental Music

-I tend to get defensive every time I start to write down certain ideas.
-As soon as I imagine someone else reading, I automatically see the ensuing eye-rolls and chuckles.
-I seem pompous, overzealous, eager to cash some big words in for coolness points.
+I tend to get defensive every time I start to write down these ideas, automatically imagining the ensuing eye-rolls and chuckles.
+I must seem pompous, overzealous, eager to cash some big words in for coolness points.
 You probably think I’m on a crusade to convince everyone that I’m right, and not only that, but that I am the greatest person alive for being so nobly right.
 But I assure you, I’m only getting on this soapbox to inquire into the nature of music, and to defend the value of music we don’t understand.
 I think art is in many ways a conversation about what is and what could be; experimenting with it, therefore, is how we search for new ways to have that conversation.
 So I don’t intend to make an argument for or against anything, just to add to the dialogue.

 And we can see traces of Western culture’s former ceremonial and hierarchical nature today.
 The wedding song taken from a Wagner opera.
 The “badum-tsh!” on a snare drum, sardonically marking the end of a punch-line.
 Classical music that was composed for royal courts.
 Even dance music can be said to be “ceremonial” when played in public (think of how many times you’ve heard someone say, “I’d never listen to this on my own, but it’s fun to dance to it at the club”).
 Only now that we have the technology and social structure do we observe people listening to music in public even though no one else can hear it.
 We might as well consider noise-cancelling headphones to be the perfect symbol for our century’s zeitgeist.
 Being a person meant something different 200 years ago than it did now.
 Back then, music was made for a whole community — now, a lot of it is made just for you.
 A way of music is a way of life.